W. ROBERT WOOD – PROVOST

 LAURIE MATTHIAS – ASSOCIATE PROVOST, TEACHING + LEARNING

 Building on a bachelor’s degree in English education and over two decades teaching English in secondary schools, Laurie Matthias earned both a Master of Education degree and a doctorate in higher education with an emphasis in teaching from Regent University in Virginia Beach, Virginia.
 She served twelve years as a faculty member in education at Trinity International University in Deerfield, Illinois where she also directed the graduate programs in education and founded the Center for Integrative Faculty Development for the entire university faculty.
 She was the only faculty member awarded the President’s Prize for Excellence in Scholarship and Teaching twice within a five-year period.
 In her role as Associate Provost, Teaching and Learning, she brings expertise in and passion for the integration of faith and learning, the alignment of student learning outcomes with instruction and assessment, and a desire to honor and celebrate diversity in the university community.

 Patricia Victor – University Siya:m

-Patti is Sto:lo, living at Cheam First Nation with her husband, Gary.
-They are the founding pastors of a thriving First Nations Church in Chilliwack.
-She is an ordained minister and serves as the Section Pastor of Aboriginal Ministries in the BC-Yukon district and the Coordinator of Aboriginal Ministries with the Pentecostal Assemblies of Canada.
+Patti is Sto:lo, living on the traditional ancestral unceded territory of Cheam First Nation where she enjoys her children and grandchildren.
+She and her late husband Gary are the founding pastors of a thriving First Nations Church in Chilliwack.
+She is an ordained minister with the Pentecostal Assemblies of Canada.

-Patti's passion is to build bridges into the Aboriginal community through education, whether through Professional development workshops for educators, Aboriginal Awareness workshops for churches or hosting events where understanding of Aboriginal perspectives can be fostered and the journey of reconciliation can begin.
+Patti's passion is to build bridges with Aboriginal community through education: through professional development workshops for educators, Aboriginal Awareness workshops for churches or facilitating events where greater understanding of Indigenous ways of knowing and being are developed and the journey of reconciliation can flourish.